International Orientation & Check-in

 - This session is open to both newly admitted undergraduate and graduate students.

-- You have the option to join bonus breakout sessions afterward about On-Campus Employment and Strategies for Effective Online Learning.
+- You have the option to join bonus breakout sessions afterward about Employment Onboarding and Tips for Academic Success.

 Onboarding for Graduate Assistants (I-9 Employment Verification)

-- During the COVID-19 pandemic all onboarding for graduate assistants will be conducted online.
-You will receive further instructions about onboarding when you complete the Immigration Review section of the pre-arrival checklist.
+- You will receive further instructions about onboarding when you complete the Immigration Review section of the pre-arrival checklist.